 With the recent release of my Big Fat Greek Wedding 2, we thought we’d shed some light on the highly researched and publicised Mediterranean Diet.
 Studies have shown it has the ability to prevent heart disease, certain types of cancer or Type 2 diabetes, delay the onset of Alzheimer’s and increase life expectancy.
+So lets look at it in detail, and why Greek food is so good for you!

 If you take a look at a typical Mediterranean diet, it characteristically involves…